US STOCKS-Wall St rises after release of 'dovish' Fed minutes

 By Sinead Carew

-Oct 8 U.S. stocks ended higher on Thursday with the S&P 500 closing at a seven-week high as investors saw further signs of dovishness in the Federal Reserve's September meeting minutes which shed light on its decision to keep interest rates near zero.
+Oct 8 U.S. stocks gained ground on Thursday after the Federal Reserve released minutes from its September meeting at which the U.S. central bank decided against raising interest rates for now.

-The minutes showed the U.S. central bank thought the economy was close to warranting a rate hike but decided it was prudent to wait for evidence a global economic slowdown was not knocking the United States off course.
+The minutes showed that the Fed thought the economy was close to warranting an interest rate hike in September but decided it was prudent to wait for evidence a global economic slowdown was not knocking America off course.

-While the initial reaction was muted, stocks gained ground as the session wore on.
-Strategists said the minutes showed less inclination for a rate hike and no unforeseen worries in the Fed's view of the U.S. economy.
+While the initial reaction was more muted, stocks gained ground as the last hour of trading neared.
+Some strategists said the minutes showed less inclination for a rate hike from the Fed, which likely reassured equity investors.

-"You've got an absence of bad news and arguably some good news in there," said Brad McMillan, Chief Investment Officer for Commonwealth Financial in Waltham, Mass.
-"Given the news since then, if they were willing to wait then for inflation to come back they're even more willing now."

-Last week's unexpectedly weak jobs report pushed back many investors' expectations for the timing of the Fed's first rate hike since 2006.
+"Stocks are reacting positively, and the dollar's reacting negatively to the slightly more dovish comments about near-term prospects for inflation," said Patrick Maldari, senior fixed income investment specialist at Aberdeen Asset Management in New York, on the FOMC minutes.

-The S&P 500 posted 16 new 52-week highs and no new lows; the Nasdaq recorded 66 new highs and 35 new lows.
+The S&P 500 posted 14 new 52-week highs and no new lows; the Nasdaq recorded 56 new highs and 31 lows.
+(Additional reporting by Sam Forgione and Rodrigo Campos in New Yor, Abhiram Nandakumar and Tanya Agrawal in Bengaluru; Editing by Savio D'Souza; Editing by Nick Zieminski)

-About 7.29 billion shares changed hands on U.S. exchanges on Thursday compared with an average of 7.49 billion for the previous 20 sessions, according to Thomson Reuters data.
-(Additional reporting Abhiram Nandakumar and Tanya Agrawal in Bengaluru; Editing by Nick Zieminski and James Dalgleish)

 * Rightside Group Ltd says signed a definitive agreement for sale of eNom to Tucows Inc